codatio/codat-docs/blog/231115-put-bank-feed-bank-accounts.md

 ## Expected impact if no action is taken​

-The `PUT bankFeedAccounts` endpoint will no longer be available after the deprecation period.
-If you continue to use this endpoint without transitioning to the new `POST bankFeedAccounts` endpoint, your requests for creating new bank feed accounts will fail.
+The `PUT bankFeedAccounts` endpoint will no longer be available after November 15, 2023.
+If you continue to use this endpoint, your requests for creating new bank feed accounts will fail.